ADM-Aeolus: Launch

-Status
+Operations

 The satellite was launched on 22 August 2018.
 Three months of testing was conducted before including data in weather models.
-One year of usage has resulted in reduced power from the primary laser.
-After switching to the second laser, the instrument is meeting mission objectives.
+One year of usage had resulted in reduced power from the primary laser.
+After switching to the second laser, the instrument was meeting mission objectives.

 In mid-2019, ESA determined that the UV laser was losing power: it started with pulses of 65 millijoules once it reached orbit, but that energy declined 20 to 30% in the first nine months, and was losing one millijoule per week in May 2019.
 ESA then decided to switch to a backup laser that had not been used, offering the opportunity to complete the expected 3 year life of the satellite.
 The report also said that the satellite's orbit at 320 km required re-boosting every week, limiting the satellite's life to the available propellant.

+The satellite was supported by the Europe-wide collaboration Aeolus DISC (Data, Innovation, and Science Cluster) which aims to improve the quality of the data.
+Aeolus DISC did fly thousands of kilometers from Greenland to Cape Verde to calibrate and validate the data taken by Aeolus.
+Aeolus was also supported by the international collaboration JATAC (Joint Aeolus Tropical Atlantic Campaign), which took measurements with ground-based remote sensing instruments, especially lidars, drones and radiosondes attached to weather balloons.
+These measurements were used to calibrate and validate the measurements by Aeolus.

+On 30 April 2023, all nominal operations were concluded in preparation for a series of end-of-life activities.
+A controlled reentry into the atmosphere was planned.
+ESOC conducted an 'assisted re-entry', using a mixture of natural air drag and commanded delta-v.
+Aeolus re-entered the atmosphere over Antarctica on 28 July 2023.

+Impact

 In 2020 it was reported that measurements from Aeolus enabled ECMWF to partly compensate for reduced measurements from commercial aircraft at the start of the COVID-19 outbreak.

-In September 2021, since it was launched three years ago, Aeolus has far exceeded expectations and frequently hailed a remarkable success.
+In September 2021, since it was launched three years ago, Aeolus had far exceeded expectations and frequently hailed a remarkable success.
 It was developed as a research mission and to demonstrate how novel laser technology could deliver vertical profiles of Earth's wind.
 These measurements were much needed, for example by the World Meteorological Organization's Global Observing System, which is a coordinated system of methods and facilities for making meteorological and environmental observations on a global scale.

-It is expected to reenter the atmosphere in 2023.
+Aeolus improved short-range forecasts, particularly in the tropics and at mid-latitudes.
+It might even improve hurricane forecasts, especially in the Pacific and Indian Oceans, where reconnaissance aircraft data are unavailable.

+Since ECMWF started assimilating Aeolus data in 2020 the satellite became one of the highest impact-per-observation instruments in existence.
+Aeolus created an economic benefit of €3.5 billion for Europe.
+Aeolus Mission Manager, Tommaso Parrinello, called Aeolus "one of the most successful missions ever flown by ESA".
+A follow-up mission, called Aeolus-2, will be launched within a decade after the mission end.